Please explore the list of FAQs below to see if you find the answers you need. If not, don’t hesitate to get in touch to send us your query.

 How can patients be referred to One Health Group through NHS e-Referral?
 Visit your GP and decide together that you need an appointment with a Consultant.
 Discuss your preferences with your GP eg would you like to see a particular consultant or clinic nearer to home?
 If you choose One Health Group, your GP will guide you through the process using NHS e- Referral.

 Referral can be made by your GP to our DIRECTLY BOOKABLE SERVICE via the Electronic Referral System (ERS) – enabling you to choose the date, and location of your appointment before you even leave your GP practice.
-Electronic referral is our preferred method but referrals can still be made in the following ways:

 We guarantee to offer you a prompt appointment on receiving your referral – it’s as simple as that.